shakna-israel/upscaler_analysis/Testing.md

      "lanczos4": [2, 0]}

 These outputs should be reproducible, if the same dataset (image or video file) is being tested.

+The results of our own testing should be included in the following files:

+* For 200% scaling: diffs_x2.png and diffs_x2.json

+* For 300% scaling: diffs_x3.png and diffs_x3.json

 ---